tngo0508/tngo0508.github.io/_posts/2025-1-7-investment-plan.md

 ### Quarterly

-- Check portfolio allocation (e.g., QQQ: 10%, SPY: 50%).
+- Check portfolio allocation and rebalance if needed.
-- Diversify investments if needed (e.g., SCHD, VNQ).
+- Incorporate SCHD, VNQ, and VWO into the portfolio for diversification.

 ### Annually